PascalCoinDev/PascalCoin/README.txt

 HOW TO COMPILE:

-Version 1.0 of Pascal Coin Wallet, Miner & Explorer is compiled with
+Version 1.0.8 of Pascal Coin Wallet can be compiled with Delphi and Lazarus and run in Windows or Linux

 - Included source code available at https://github.com/PascalCoin/PascalCoin
-- Delphi 2010 (Future versions will compile with Lazarus...)
+- Read "COMPILE_INSTRUCTIONS" file with instructions (available at github)

-- Source code of OpenSSL-Delphi that can be obtained from: https://github.com/Arvur/OpenSSL-Delphi - Put it on any directory and make it available to compile.
+To run it needs a OpenSSL library:

-To run:
+- Windows: libeay32.dll - Can be downloaded from https://indy.fulgan.com/SSL/
-- libeay32.dll - Can be downloaded from https://indy.fulgan.com/SSL/
+- Linux: libcrypto.so.1.0.0 or libcrypto.so.1.1 (Instructions in "COMPILE_INSTRUCTIONS" file)

 Enjoy Pascal Coin!